This post may contain affiliate links.

 - Make it tangy: Add rice vinegar for a savory, sweet, and tangy flavor.

 - Make it vegetarian: Replace chicken with tofu or tempeh.

 Is Pad Woon Sen Gluten-Free?

-The regular Pad Woon Sen is not gluten-free, but if you substitute with gluten-free fish sauce, and gluten-free soy sauce, you can make this dish gluten-free.
+The regular Pad Woon Sen is not gluten-free, although the noodles are gluten-free.
+So if you substitute with gluten-free fish sauce, and gluten-free soy sauce, you can make this dish gluten-free.

 - 6 oz glass noodles (dried)